grscwf/twin-mt/nero-dev-guide.md

   to be read, and considered relevant by the constraint tests).
     - It's sometimes useful to write conditions specifically for helping compute-variants, and maybe check flags redundantly.
+- If a passage has constraints that only apply to some conditions, eg, an assertion on `t_ivexNear` only if `!$n2_ivexGone`, then you probably need to add `cv-try` for the asserted variables, to help compute-variants find a state that's consistent.
 - For testing `n1_magicPhase` variants, add a `<<cv-try>>` statement:
   - Include `MP_beforeCast` if it's possible.
   - Include any values tested in the passage.